Bolewitz/SunnyD-SD-2022/ML/README.md

 ## ML Pipeline

+### Tensorflow and TFLite setup
+More documentation will be available soon.

+Create an environment with Tensorflow v2.5, or the branch of Tensorflow used by OpenMV/EdgeImpulse (ei-v.2.5.0)

 ### Binary Classification

 Included are notebooks for training, testing, and quantizing MobileNetV2 based models for binary classification of flooded/not_flooded.